Hamersmith History, Family Crest & Coats of Arms

 The Anglo-Saxon name Hamersmith comes from when the family resided in the village of Hammersley, in the county of Staffordshire.
 The surname Hamersmith was originally derived from the Old English word hamm, which means flat, low-lying land and the Old English word ley, which refers to a wood clearing or grove.

 Early Origins of the Hamersmith family

 The surname Hamersmith was first found in Staffordshire at Hammersley, "a locality probably to be found in Staffordshire."
 We can find no record of this village today, but there is no doubt some or all of the family came from Staffordshire.
 By example, the Register of the University of Oxford list Walter Hamersley, in 1610 and William Hamersly in 1617 as both being from Staffordshire Evidence of the family was also found at Kencott in Oxfordshire.
 It was here that "the family of Hammersley: the tithes were commuted for land and a money payment in 1767."

-Important Dates for the Hamersmith family
+Early History of the Hamersmith family

 This web page shows only a small excerpt of our Hamersmith research.
 Another 77 words (6 lines of text) covering the years 1687 and 1801 are included under the topic Early Hamersmith History in all our PDF Extended History products and printed products wherever possible.

 Hamersmith Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hamersmith has been recorded under many different variations, including Hammersley, Hammersly and others.